Comedian shot by husband of woman he was having affair with: court docs

-INDIANAPOLIS (WXIN) — Court documents detail an affair that spurred violence involving “Bob & Tom” comedian Ronald Sexton, better known as Donnie Baker, and an Indiana woman.
+Court documents detail an affair that spurred violence involving “Bob & Tom” comedian Ronald Sexton, better known as Donnie Baker, and an Indiana woman.
+KTLA’s sister station WXIN reports.

 Sexton previously told Nexstar’s WXIN about how he was shot at while driving a rental vehicle in Indianapolis on Dec.
 11, after stopping in the city to meet up with someone at a bar.
 Newly obtained court documents reveal further details into a knotted entanglement of infidelity, including how Sexton told police the man who shot at him was the husband of the woman he was having an affair with.